 2. Find 54 stocks with lowest EPS.

-3. For safety purpose, remove 2 stocks with highest return and 2 stocks with lowest return
+3. Remove 2 stocks with highest return and 2 stocks with lowest return.
+Since they would have relatively higher volatility and less stable compared with others.

-IV Results
+4. Results

 With a benchmark which is equal weighted return of initial candidates (300 long and 300 short stocks chosen by TAGA strategy) for long and short positions in a 130/30 fund, we plotted the blue line with a final holding period return of -12.18%.
-Based on our previous long portfolio and short portfolio, we created another 130/30 fund, which is also plotted as follows in orange, with a final holding period return of 7.50%.
+Based on our previous long portfolio and short portfolio, we created another 130/30 fund, which is also plotted as follows in orange, with a final holding period return of -7.50%.

 The result is rather straightforward.
 Our 100 stock portfolio beats the benchmark almost all the time during the chosen timeframe.